UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ### Recording on SD card

-Data in the LABDOS01 are always logged when an SD card is present and functional.
+Data in the LABDOS01 is always logged when an SD card is present and functional.
 In that case, the LABDOS01 needs an external power supply e.g. power bank or smartphone.
 The LABDOS could be connected by any sufficiently reliable USB-C to USB-C/USB-A cable.
 The recording of the card is indicated by the illumination of LED2.
 If the card is inserted and LED2 does not blink between exposures, there might be an issue with the SD card.
 It's advisable to check the card on a computer.
 The problem could be due to using an incorrect type of SD card, improper formatting, or damage to the card media.

 {: .note }
 SD cards in environments with elevated radiation levels may degrade more quickly.
 Therefore, it's recommended to proactively replace the SD card annually with a suitable and supported type.
 For information on availability and the correct type of card, contact technical support.
-Ony industrial SLC SD cards with properly implemented SPI interface are supported.
+Only industrial SLC SD cards with a properly implemented SPI interface are supported.

 {: .important }
 The presence and recording of an SD card in LABDOS01 can cause variable dead time, depending on the condition of the SD card and filesystem.
 This dead time can be as long as one second.
 To minimize dead time, remove the SD card and log data externally via the data stream (USB/UART).
-This method ensures more continuous data capture with reduced interruptions, making it more suitable for applications where minimizing of deadtime is critical.
+This method ensures more continuous data capture with reduced interruptions, making it more suitable for applications where minimizing deadtime is critical.

 ## Experiment Evaluation

-The data measured by the LABDOS are stored as text files.
+The data measured by the LABDOS is stored as text files.
 The exact format description of these files depends on the device's firmware.
 The recorded data files can be analyzed with custom software tools based on the [example dose calculation script](https://github.com/UniversalScientificTechnologies/LABDOS01/blob/LABDOS01B/notebooks/flight_dose_calculation.ipynb), or you can use the [dosportal](https://portal.dos.ust.cz) web application for managing and evaluating data measured by UST instruments.

 ## Maintenance